ga4gh/data-repository-service-schemas/openapi/tags/UploadRequest.md

 However, servers SHOULD ensure that any data from unsuccessful uploads (e.g. incomplete multi-part uploads) are cleaned up, for example by using lifecycle configuration in the backend storage.
 There is _no_ means of requiring that a client ultimately registers a DRS object pointing at data uploaded, and so servers should consider implementing some form of storage "garbage collection", a straightforward approach is to set a short lifecycle policy on the upload location and move uploaded data that is later registered as DRS objects to other locations, updating object `access_methods` accordingly.
 Servers should also implement some means of constraining upload size (quotas etc.) to protect against accidental or malicious unconstrained uploads.
 Servers can choose to validate that the uploads match the claimed object size when `/objects/register` is called, and should advertise this behaviour with the `validateFileSizes` flag in `/service-info`.

 The `/upload-request` endpoint can return one or more `upload_methods` of different types for each requested file, and backend specific details such as bucket names, object keys and credentials are supplied in a generic `upload_details` field.
-A straightforward implementation might return an single time-limited pre-signed POST URL as the `post_url` for an `upload_method` of type `https` which incorporates authentication into the URL, but because DRS is often used for large files such as BAMs and CRAMs this specification also supports more sophisticated upload approaches implemented by cloud storage backends such as multi-part uploads, automatic retries etc. The `upload_details` field can be used to include bucket names, keys and temporary credentials that can be used in native clients and SDKs.
+A straightforward implementation might return a single time-limited pre-signed POST URL as the `post_url` for an `upload_method` of type `https` which incorporates authentication into the URL, but because DRS is often used for large files such as BAMs and CRAMs this specification also supports more sophisticated upload approaches implemented by cloud storage backends such as multi-part uploads, automatic retries etc. The `upload_details` field can be used to include bucket names, keys and temporary credentials that can be used in native clients and SDKs.
 This offers a natural way to adapt this protocol to new storage technologies.
 Refer to the examples below for some suggested implementations.

-## Service Discovery
+## Service discovery

 Check `/service-info` for upload capabilities: